rliang/asyncpack.vim/README.md

 # asyncpack.vim
 Loads opt vim8/neovim plugins in a way that minimizes UI blocking.

+It's not a plugin manager, instead it relies on vim8/neovim's `packpath` management.
+It might not be so useful if you already use another plugin manager.

 ## How it works
 Currently, there is no built-in way to load plugins in the background, so here `timer_start` is used to schedule `packadd` calls to the next tick in the event